-Since 1969, the DATA BASE for ADVANCES IN INFORMATION SYSTEMS has had a significant impact on the IS discipline as an outlet for high-quality research.
-In reviewing the list of editors who have guided this journal prior to our tenure here, its strong reputation has resulted from the hard work and dedication of many people – senior editors who have developed and cultivated high-quality research, reviewers who have taken the time to carefully examine the work of their peers, and authors who have submitted their best manuscripts to expand the body of knowledge.
-We are honored to be guiding this journal into a new era.
+Since 1969, The Data Base for Advances in Information Systems has had a significant impact on the IS discipline as an outlet for high-quality research.
+This publication, available through the ACM Digital Library, is the result of the hard work and dedication of many people – prior editors-in-chief that guide the direction of this publication, senior editors who have developed and cultivated high-quality research, reviewers who have taken the time to carefully examine the work of their peers, and authors who have submitted their best manuscripts to expand the body of knowledge.